InclementDab/DayZ-Mod-Template/README.md

 # Workbench

-## Mounting your Mod to the P Drive
+#### Mounting to the Workdrive

-1. **Run the Batch File to Mount the Mod**:
+1. **Run the Batch File to Mount**:
    - Navigate to the `SetupWorkdrive.bat` file in your mod directory.
      ```
      ../DayZ-Mod-Name/SetupWorkdrive.bat
      ```
    - Execute this batch file.
-It will automatically mount all folders containing a 'Workbench' folder in your repository directory to your Workdrive (P Drive).
+It will automatically mount all folders containing a 'Workbench' folder in your repository directory to your Workdrive.

-## Opening the Project in Workbench
+#### Opening the Project in Workbench

 1. **Access the Project Directory**:
    - Go to the mod's project directory: